Bus Driver Requirements in California

 - Be able to pass the driving tests with the CHP

 - Be able to pass a pre-employment drug test and fingerprinting registration

 If you’re in a bus accident that was caused by the negligence of another, you may have a case.
 Depending on the type of bus crash and how it happened, the circumstances will affect liability and how insurance will handle the case.
 In many situations, both the bus driver and company hold some type of liability.
 To determine whether or not you have a case on your hands, you should contact an experienced bus accident attorney.

-If you or a loved one were a victim of a bus accident, our expert team of Los Angeles bus accident attorneys at West Coast Trial Lawyers will help you recover compensation for damages you have suffered.
+If you or a loved one were a victim of a bus accident, our expert team of bus accident attorneys at West Coast Trial Lawyers will help you recover compensation for damages you have suffered.
 This includes medical expenses, lost wages, property damage, emotional distress, and pain and suffering.

 They know what they're doing, very well.
 Not only did I not make a single phone call from the day I hired them, but I also received calls from their case managers and paralegals who want to make sure my treatment was going well.
 They whole team took care of me.
 Thank you WCTL for taking full responsibility of my case and getting me an amazing settlement.

 I can say with confidence that this team is the best in the business. . . .
 Dean took the time to really listen and hear me out.
 He assured me that he was going to move mountains because he believed in me, and he ended up doing just that.
 I’ve never met a more focused and passionate attorney in my life.
 If you’re looking for a firm that treats its clients with the utmost respect and care, calling WCTL is a no-brainer.
 I wouldn't think twice about working with them again in the future.